 - California Penal Code §31

-Examples of PC 32 Violations
+Examples of California’s PC 32 Violations

-The following examples can help you understand accessory after the fact charges:
+The following examples can help you understand accessory after-the-fact charges:

 A man steals a car and takes it to a storage facility in town, where he rents a unit and hides the vehicle.
-The owner of the storage facility would not be charged with accessory after the fact for helping the perpetrator hide the vehicle, because they did not know the car had been stolen.
+The owner of the storage facility would not be charged with accessory after the fact for helping the perpetrator hide the vehicle because they did not know the car had been stolen.

 In these and countless other examples, it’s important to consult with an experienced attorney as soon as possible to understand your rights and obligations.